 Rule #4 - Get out when your trade is not working out

 If a trade is not going your way, get out.
-Some penny stocks won't move anywhere for a long period of time, you don't want to expose your money to risks with those stocks.
-Often, a stock chart pattern might look like it is going to make a move any time soon, but it's usually your imagination.
-So get out if the stock is not going up, you don't want to tie up your money for these penny stocks.
+Some penny stocks won't move anywhere for a long period of time, you do not want to expose your money to risks with those stocks.
+Often, a stock chart pattern might look like it is going to make a move any time soon, but it is usually your imagination.
+So get out if the stock is not going up, you do not want to tie up your money for these penny stocks.